dstndstn/gfa_reduce/README.md

 reading auxiliary files from other places or running a `gfa_reduce` checkout located elsewhere on NERSC would require modifications of these example paths

-it would be recommended to run `gfa_reduce' using a checkout of this repository's code rather than the exact NERSC location given above, as code development may be taking place within that `/global/homes/a/ameisner/gfa_reduce/py' directory
+it would be recommended to run `gfa_reduce` using a checkout of this repository's code rather than the exact NERSC location given above, as code development may be taking place within that `/global/homes/a/ameisner/gfa_reduce/py` directory